-Facebook – Since you can now join Facebook based on location, I definitely see it becoming a great social networking site for local artists.
-Like MySpace you can create groups and add contacts, but you can also create events (art shows, perhaps?) and issue invitations with RSVP ability built in.
+Facebook – Facebook is the biggest social network in the world, and it can definitely help you get local exposure.
+You can create groups and add contacts, but you can also create events (like art shows) and issue invitations with RSVP ability built in.

 Plus, if you’d like to advertise your art to a very specific group of people, Facebook now let’s you do that.
 Check out this article on advertising your art with Facebook for more information.

-YouTube – This might be a little tech-heavy for some artists, but just like Myspace it’s too big to ignore.
-If you have to, find a friend who posts videos regularly and enlist their help.
+YouTube – This might be a little tech-heavy for some artists, but just like Facebook it’s too big to ignore.
+If you need help, find a friend who posts videos regularly (or who can work with you to figure it out) and enlist their help.
 Make a quick art demonstration or an artwork-in-progress video, and upload it to your own “channel.”
 Then just find a way to link directly from that page to your artwork.

 Forums – Any forum is great for networking, not just art forums.
 And while you’re there, always put a link to your artwork in the signature line of your posts.
 You might even consider joining some forums that have the same interests as you.
 Do you paint flowers?
 Join a botany forum.
 Horses?
 Find an equestrian group.
 If you plan on spamming people though, prepare to be banned.
 Only join forums that you’d enjoy whether you sold any art or not.